VFA-32: Notes

 The squadron did sustain combat losses in VietNam contrary to the information above.
 At least one A-4 was hit by a SAM and destroyed, an Rf-8 was lost on a photo mission and other aircraft were lost due to operational accidents not during combat on the cruise.

+In the French-Belgian strip series Buck Danny, the squadron served as home unit for the protagonist and his two fellow pilots, Jerry Tumbler and Sonny Tuckson, during the trilogy 'Operation Apocalypsis', operating the F-14A Tomcat from the U.S.S.
+John F. Kennedy (CV-67).
+In the strip, 2 F-14s were stolen during an airshow at the fictitious Central American country of Managua.